In this article

 How does automation reduce partial payment problems?

 Automated cash application reads remittance and customer intent across channels, infers which invoices a short payment targets, and routes disputes and deductions as clean exceptions instead of leaving them for manual guesswork.
+Monk does this at a 95% match rate.

 Automate Accounts Receivable with Monk